How Do You Get Your Mood Mojo Back? 7 Things You Can Do Right Now

 Exercise actually changes how our brains function so the most important thing is to find something that you love to do and do it every day.

-Maybe take the lockdown hour of exercise into your life longterm - but even if you can only find time for half an hour that still has enormous benefits for your mental and physical wellbeing.
+Can you take an hour of exercise outside into your life longterm?
+Even if you can only find time for half an hour that still has enormous benefits for your mental and physical wellbeing.